-Research is how most customers come to a decision on where they’d like to go, common ways include:
+Research is how most customers come to a decision on where they’d like to go.

 Ensure you’ve grabbed your free listing on the big basics like Zomato, TripAdvisor, Yelp, Google Maps, Facebook, Instagram, The Urban List and Broadsheet.
 Then, for more ideas, ask customers where they look, research competitors to see where they are listed and consider potential niches like local councils and wedding service pages that may be appropriate.

 Whilst you are most likely to be found on the dominant listings, being listed in many quality locations puts your venue in front of more eyes and also helps your SEO.

 Search Engine Optimisation is the ability to rank highly on search engines and may involve tasks like paid advertising on Google or creating landing pages on your website.